Browsed by

 February’s French chef and chef-d’oeuvre

-While digging around in our greeting-card drawer post, I came across several artsy choices.
-I flipped them over to check the creator’s name and realized the cards must have been a long-ago gift from Mom and Dad, as the artist was their “neighbor” Jacques Pépin.
+While digging around recently in our greeting-card drawer, I came across several colorful choices.
+I flipped them over to check the artist’s name and realized the cards must have been a long-ago gift from Mom and Dad, as the illustrator was their “neighbor” Jacques Pépin.
 They weren’t borrow-a-cup-of-sugar neighbors (although both parties would surely have been generous with their sucre); they lived about a mile apart.
 My parents were delighted to stop for a casual chat with Chef when they…

 Read More Read More